About

 “He asks them to search in themselves, their experiences and memories and asks them to tell him about them.
 The appropriate revelations are then used where necessary being worked into the structure of the play ...
 Judging by what we were shown.
 It is not very difficult to make him an equal with a master.”

-He has been published by the leading journal in the theatre and performance field and is the recipient of several international grants, fellowships, residencies, and awards.
-Most notably, the International Distinction Prize in Playwriting from the Alexander Onassis Foundation; his play Rubber City ran in repertory at Kleist Theatre in Frankfurt; a fellow at UCLA's APEX: Asian Pacific Performance Exchange (1999), an artist-in-residence at Toolik Field Station (Institute of Arctic Circle Biology, 2003), Halka in Istanbul (2014), and the Watermill Art Center (2016), he collaborated with Sibyl Kempson and was dramaturg for 12 Shouts for the Ten Forgotten Heavens, a series of twelve one-day performance rituals at the Whitney Museum, NYC (2016-18); he performed in a sacred cave as part of his residency at Ionian Art and Culture Center (Greece 2021), was a participant the 2022 NEH Summer Seminar in Tibetan Buddhism at UC Berkley, and will be a fellow at the Santa Fe Institute, 2024.
+He has published work in a top theatre and performance journal and received several international grants, fellowships, and awards.
+Notably, he won the International Distinction Prize in Playwriting from the Alexander Onassis Foundation.
+His play Rubber City was performed at Kleist Theatre in Frankfurt.
+He was a fellow at UCLA’s APEX in 1999, an artist-in-residence at Toolik Field Station in 2003, Halka in Istanbul in 2014, and the Watermill Art Center in 2016.
+He collaborated with Sibyl Kempson and was the dramaturg for 12 Shouts for the Ten Forgotten Heavens at the Whitney Museum, NYC, from 2016 to 2018.
+He performed in a sacred cave during his residency at the Ionian Art and Culture Center in Greece in 2021, participated in the 2022 NEH Summer Seminar in Tibetan Buddhism at UC Berkeley, and was a fellow at the Santa Fe Institute in 2024.

 “Humans, the most enabled and greatest beneficiary of earth’s magnificent offering, are responsible for its maintenance and balance.
 Theater has the ability to shape thoughts and feelings, to prod and provoke a new consciousness, explore and reveal a re-conceptualizing our relationship, role, and obligations to create a world of inclusion, gratitude, and healing.
 Theatre, its content, form, function, and expressions, can be a vital part of a co-evolutionary process, enabling an emergent narrative of place where the voices of humans, animals, flora, spirits, all the elements of the environment, and ancestors “speak” each in their in their own way.
 Our survival as a species depends on it.”